ethereum/ethereum-org-website/README.md

   `
   ```

+- [Framer Motion](https://www.framer.com/motion/) - An open source and production-ready motion library for React on the web, used for our animated designs
-- **A note on emojis**: We use [Twemoji](https://twemoji.twitter.com/), an open-source emoji set created by Twitter.
+- **Emojis**: We use [Twemoji](https://twemoji.twitter.com/), an open-source emoji set created by Twitter.
 These are hosted by us, and used to provide a consistent experience across operating systems.

 ```
 // Example of emoji use